HariSekhon/Nagios-Plugins/README.md

 Don't copy plugins out as most require the co-located libraries I've written so you should copy this directory as a whole after building it - it's simpler than trying to extract bits and pieces.

 Be aware this will install yum rpms / apt debs automatically as well as a load of CPAN modules for Perl.
-If you don't want all that stuff automatically installed you must follow the [Manual Setup](https://github.com/harisekhon/nagios-plugins#manual-setup) process instead.
+If you don't want all that stuff automatically installed you must follow the [Manual Setup](https://github.com/harisekhon/nagios-plugins#manual-setup) section instead.
 You may need to install the GNU make system package if the ```make``` command isn't found (```yum install make``` / ```apt-get install make```)

 Also be aware this has become quite a large project and will take at least 10 minutes to build.
 Just be glad it's automated and tested on RHEL/CentOS 5/6/7 & Debian/Ubuntu systems.
 Build will work on Mac OS X too but will not handle system package dependencies.
 <!--
 Make sure /usr/local/bin is in your $PATH when running make as otherwise it'll fail to find ```cpanm``` -->

 This automated build will use 'sudo' to install all required Perl modules from CPAN and then initialize my library git repo as a submodule.
-If you want to install some of the common Perl CPAN modules such as Net::DNS and LWP::* using your OS packages instead of installing from CPAN then follow the [Manual Setup](https://github.com/harisekhon/nagios-plugins#manual-setup) section below.
+If you want to install some of the common Perl CPAN modules such as Net::DNS and LWP::* using your OS packages instead of installing from CPAN then follow the [Manual Setup](https://github.com/harisekhon/nagios-plugins#manual-setup) section instead.

 If wanting to use any of ZooKeeper znode checks for HBase/SolrCloud etc based on check_zookeeper_znode.pl or any of the check_solrcloud_*_zookeeper.pl programs you will also need to install the zookeeper libraries which has a separate build target due to having to install C bindings as well as the library itself on the local system.
 This will explicitly fetch the tested ZooKeeper 3.4.7, you'd have to update the ```ZOOKEEPER_VERSION``` variable in the Makefile if you want a different version.